 - Meals: Breakfast

-After a hearty breakfast, you will be met by our Skedaddle representative at your accommodation in Newcastle who will provide you with your rental bikes (if renting) and an info pack including route notes, maps and additional information for your trip.
+After a hearty breakfast, you will be met by our Skedaddle representative at your accommodation in Newcastle and they’ll provide you with your rental bikes (if renting) and your map and chat you through how to use the Skedaddle App.
 They will then transfer you to Bowness-on-Solway to begin your journey.

 Bowness-on-Solway is the beginning of the Hadrian’s Wall National Trail, and sits on the stunning Solway Firth AONB (Area of Outstanding Natural Beauty).
 The views of Scotland from here are simply breathtaking.
 The area is also a haven for wildlife, so keep an eye out for wildfowl during this first part of the trip.